Tag Archives: Octavia Spencer

 Instant Family (2018), Mark Wahlberg, Rose Byrne, Paramount Pictures

-After seeing the trailer for Instant Family several months ago in 2018, I really wanted to get excited about it because the story looked like a great one and because I like both of its main stars, Mark Wahlberg and Rose Byrne.
-Having previously seen Wahlberg in the Daddy’s Home movies and finding myself not fully loving them, I’m really glad to confirm that Instant Family is definitely not that.
+After seeing the trailer for Instant Family several months ago in 2018, I wanted to get excited about it because the story looked great, and I’m fond of its main stars, Mark Wahlberg and Rose Byrne.

-Things were looking good for this movie within the first few minutes.
+Things started looking good for this movie within the first few minutes.
 Firstly, the editing.
 I really appreciate the fact that I didn’t find myself wishing I could fast forward any of the scenes.
-Second, the relationship between the central couple played by Wahlberg and Byrne.
-Last but not least, the dynamic and banter between Octavia Spencer and Tig Notaro’s characters is another definite key highlight.
+Second, I enjoyed the relationship dynamic between the central couple played by Wahlberg and Byrne.
+Last but not least, the banter between Octavia Spencer and Tig Notaro’s characters is a delight to watch.

-I found myself laughing during Instant Family more than I expected to.
-An especially memorable moment being the scene at the dinner table with the pair of closed eyes.
-I was of course also moved by the beautiful moments of familial love and the truth of some of the experiences of children and teenagers in the foster care system.
+I laughed during Instant Family more than I expected to.
+An especially memorable moment is the scene at the dinner table with the pair of closed eyes.
+I was, of course, also moved by the beautiful moments of familial love and the unfortunate truth of some of the experiences of children and teenagers in the foster care system.

 G